Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Simulation details

 where $\mathbb{H}[\pi,\phi]$ is the original discretized Hamiltonian of the system, see Eq.~\ref{eq:discrete-Hamiltonian}, while $\mathbb{H}_{\text{ext}}[\pi,\phi]$ reads as

-where the coefficient $\alpha$ is very small, $\alpha \ll 1$.
-This choice of boundary conditions allows us to have a free propagation of signals across the boundary layer of $\Gamma$, our true simulation lattice, but the signal is then stronlgy damped when going across $\Gamma_{\text{ext}}$, the ``external'' boundary layer before making sort of interference at the periodic boundaries at the border of $\Gamma_{\text{ext}}$.
-This choice of boundary conditions allows us not only to deal with an overall system which is still Hamiltonian (apart from small corrections scaling as $1/L$), but also to have quite satisfactory results for the study of the Feynman propagator, as shown in Sec.~\ref{sec:Feynman}.\\

-We have done all simulations for a lattice with side $L=128$, lattice spacing $a=1.0$ and using an integration time-step $\delta\tau=0.001$.
+where the coefficient $\epsilon$ is very small, $\epsilon \ll 1$.
+This choice of boundary conditions allows us to have a free propagation of signals across the boundary layer of $\Gamma$, our true simulation lattice, but the signal is then strongly damped when going across $\Gamma_{\text{ext}}$, the ``external'' boundary layer before making sort of interference at the periodic boundaries at the border of $\Gamma_{\text{ext}}$.
+This choice of boundary conditions allows us not only to deal with an overall system which is still Hamiltonian (apart from small corrections scaling as $1/L$), but also to have quite satisfactory results for the study of the Feynman propagator, as shown in Sec.~\ref{sec:Feynman}.\\\\ We have done all simulations for a lattice with side $M_0=M_1=128$, lattice spacing $a=1.0$ and using an integration time-step $\delta\tau=0.001$.
 According to the discussion in the previous section, we have fixed the energy scale by choosing initial conditions such that each degree of freedom in Fourier space carries a {\it ``quantum''} of energy $\hbar=1$.
-We have therefore assigned an initial total energy equal to $L\cdot L=16384$ for all simulations.
+We have therefore assigned an initial total energy equal to $M_0\cdot M_1 = 16384$ for all simulations.
 Since we have studied both linear and non-linear interactions, in order to set precisely the initial value of the energy, we started all simulations with: